-The District has adopted a policy of making monthly transfers into the Debt Service Fund of amounts which result in both requirements being fully satisfied on the first day of its fiscal year.
+The District maintains in its Debt Service Fund a "Required Reserve" equal to the maximum annual principal and interest requirements on its bonds during the fiscal year.
 The District transferred \$1,080,000 from the General Fund to the Debt Service Fund to provide for current and future debt service payments on the outstanding bonds.
 Of the total transfers, \$90,000 is recorded as an interfund liability at year end.